n3tx-code/Internet-speed-test-flask-app/README.md

 ## Evolution

+- [ ] Installation script
 - [ ] Weekly view
 - [ ] Monthly view
 - [ ] Yearly view
 - [ ] Custom view
 - [ ] Send alert on telegram when the speed is below a certain level
+- [x] Adapt datetime to the user's timezone
+- [ ] Separate ping chart from download and upload chart